 What’s the safest way to own bonds when interest rates are rising?
 That’s a question many investors, especially in bond ETFs, ask when they see rising interest rates and worry about a future “bear market in bonds.”
-While there are safe ways to own bond ETFs in a rising rate environment (which still might not happen until 2023), there are also lots of unsafe ways.
+While there are safe ways to own bond ETFs in a rising rate environment (which we have very much entered), there are also lots of unsafe ways.
 Below I’ll tell you which bond ETFs are safe to own in a rising rate environment, and which are most dangerous.

 Why Do Interest Rates Rise?

 That’s because economic data would suggest the Fed would soon have to start hiking their benchmark rate more quickly to keep inflation around their 2% target.
 The U.S. unemployment rate dipped below 4% in the same period, its lowest level since 2000.
-Keeping unemployment low is one-half of the Fed’s “dual mandate,” so, with the job market returning to health as the Covid-19 pandemic retreats, central bankers can focus on their other goal—reining in inflation.
+Keeping unemployment low is one-half of the Fed’s “dual mandate,” so, with the job market returning to health as the Covid-19 pandemic retreats, central bankers are focusing solely on their primary goal right now—reining in inflation.